-Back when the business page craze began, Facebook began recording every like a user clicked and began building a database.
+Back when the business page craze began, Facebook began recording every “like” a user clicked and began building a database.
 If Sally liked the Main Street Farmers Market page, the Bob’s Organic Meats page, and the local Whole Foods page, what would Facebook now know about Sally?
 That she is interested in locally grown foods?
 That she is into natural and organic living?
 That she likes to shop local?
 That she prefers living a healthy lifestyle?
 Yes, yes, yes, and yes.
 With each page and post Sally liked, a new piece of consumer behavior was unveiled.

-Over the years, Facebook collected ALL this “like” data, partnered with third party data providers, developed the pixel, and tracked everything its users clicked, downloaded, filled out, and bought… all in an effort to create the most robust marketing reach out there.
+Over the years, Facebook collected ALL this “like” data, partnered with third party data providers, developed a tracking pixel, and tracked everything its users clicked, downloaded, filled out, and bought… all in an effort to create the most robust marketing reach out there.
 And it worked.
-The like button became an important and valuable data source and the social media giant now has an immense wealth of data about its users, allowing marketers to target specific audiences that are likely to be interested in your products and services.
+The like button became an important and valuable data source and the social media giant now has an immense wealth of data about its users, allowing marketers to target specific audiences that are likely to be interested in specific products and services.

 But, we digress…

-Over time the Like began losing its value.
+Over time the “like” began losing its value.

-The first decrease we saw in the value of page like status happened during the great Newsfeed Algorithm change of 2013.
-This change altered the way content was shown to users based on an increasingly complex array of factors, of which those all-important Likes were only one part of, and they lost quite a bit of value.
+The first decrease we saw in the value of page “like” status happened during the great Newsfeed Algorithm change of 2013.
+This change altered the way content was shown to users based on an increasingly complex array of factors, of which those all-important “likes” were only one part of, and they lost quite a bit of value.

-If Page Likes don’t matter, what does matter on Facebook now?!
+If page “likes” don’t matter, what DOES matter on Facebook now?!

-Who is Social Betty?
+Who is J. Eckmann?